SoSly/forge/documents/nivenomicon.md

 ### Chapter 1: Character Creation
 - Ability scores are generated using a method known as the 23/25/27 method.
 No other method is available for ability score generation.
 - When leveling up, players cannot take the average for hit points.
 They can, however, ask the DM to roll for them, instead.

+### Chapter 2: Races
+- The elven subraces have been tailored to games set on Aesl.
+Subraces from other sources are allowed only with permission, and after carefully working them into the theme of Aesl.

 \pagebreakNum